 - How safe is campus?
-What about the surrounding area? - What types of extra-curricular activities are there on campus? - What organizations do you have that support people of faith? - What is residence life like at your campus? - · What athletic events are popular on campus? - How many intercollegiate sports are offered?
+What about the surrounding area? - What types of extra-curricular activities are there on campus? - What organizations do you have that support people of faith? - What is residence life like at your campus? - What athletic events are popular on campus? - How many intercollegiate sports are offered?
 If I want to be recruited to play, what is the best way to get noticed by the coach? - Are there fraternities and sororities?
 How strong are they on campus?

-- Is there transportation on and off campus?
+- What is the average "gap" left for families to pay out of pocket?
+What types of scholarships are available? - In general, how can you help me afford your college? - (If an out of state college) Does your college accept Florida Prepaid? - Is there transportation on and off campus?
 Is it easy to get to town and/or home?
 Can freshmen have cars?
-How much is a parking permit?

-- What is the climate during the school year?

-- What do students do in their free time?

-- · Are students required to live on campus?

-- Is housing guaranteed?
-For how long?

-- How are roommates selected?

-- How does the meal plan work?
+How much is a parking permit? - What is the climate during the school year? - What do students do in their free time? - Are students required to live on campus? - Is housing guaranteed?
+For how long? - How are roommates selected? - How does the meal plan work?